What is a Freelancer?

 3. You can lower your overall risk

 In most cases, freelancers can’t collect unemployment insurance, since they are not actual employees of the company.
-If things aren’t working out, you can fire a freelancer with pretty much no restrictions or regulations.
+If things aren’t working out, you can let a freelancer go with pretty much no restrictions or regulations.
 This makes them less risky than taking on new full-time employees.

 4. You can cut down on costs